aforward/writing/blog/oh-the-apis-opencamps-2017.md

 We are using an Erlang function directly, and in this implementation we catch the `:exit` code that is raised if the XML is not well formed and instead wrap it in our consistent `{:error, reason}` response.

-Finally, if we don’t understand the encoded, we will pass the raw body through, as such.
+Finally, if we don't understand the encoded, we will pass the raw body through, as such.

 ```elixir
 def decode({ok, body, _}), do: {ok, body}